-Two rows produce a small cup and three a deeper cup and so forth.
+Two rows produce a small cup, and three, a deeper buttonhole wheel cup, and so forth.
 You can stitch beads to the middle of the cup or leave it as a textured stitch.

 If you want the cup to go straight up don’t add any stitches.
 If you want it to flare a little, add an extra detached buttonhole stitch every two or three stitches.
 To do this, work two stitches into the same hole the same way you would with crochet or knot stitches.